terraphim/INCOSE-Systems-Engineering-Handbook/pages/@System Maintenance.md

 	- a ==maintenance strategy== is developed
 	- ==maintenance constraints== are provided as inputs to requirements collapsed:: true
-		- This relation is missing in the current [[@Digital Systems Engineering Process Model Version: 1.0]]. id:: 64b7d158-67cd-4af4-8880-a58f700beec6
+		- This relation is missing in the current [[@Digital Systems Engineering Process Model Version 1]]. id:: 64b7d158-67cd-4af4-8880-a58f700beec6
 	- ==replacement system elements== are made available
 	- ==services meeting stakeholder requirements== are sustained